MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 manager: shellyha
 ---

-# Quickstart - Create and deploy a customer service bot using AI for Customer Service Virtual Agent
+# Quickstart - Create and deploy a customer service virtual agent

-Dynamics 365 AI for Customer Service Virtual Agent lets you quickly create and deploy your own customer service bot.
-The Customer Service Virtual Agent can chat with customers, ask the appropriate clarifying questions to identify issues, and guide each customer to a resolution.
+Dynamics 365 AI for Customer Service Virtual Agent lets you quickly create and deploy your own customer service virtual agent.
+The virtual agent can chat with customers, ask the appropriate clarifying questions to identify issues, and guide each customer to a resolution.

 ## To create and deploy your own virtual agent